-(mandatory string) is a UTF-8 encoded string representing the name of the authentication realm inside the authentication domain.
-As specified in [I-D.ietf-httpbis-p7-auth], this value MUST always be sent in the quoted-string form.
+(mandatory string) is a string representing the name of the authentication realm inside the authentication domain.
+As specified in [RFC7235], this value MUST always be sent in the quoted-string form, and an [RFC5987] encoding MUST NOT be used.
+The realm value sent from the server SHOULD be an ASCII string.
+Clients MAY treat any non-ASCII value received in this field as one of a binary blob, an NFC-normalized UTF-8 string, or an error.